mailcow/mailcow-dockerized-docs/docs/third_party-mailman3.md

-# Installing Mailcow and Mailman3 based on dockerized versions
+# Installing mailcow and Mailman 3 based on dockerized versions

+!!! info
     This guide is a copy from [dockerized-mailcow-mailman](https://github.com/g4rf/dockerized-mailcow-mailman).
 Please post issues, questions and improvements in the [issue tracker](https://github.com/g4rf/dockerized-mailcow-mailman/issues) there.

+!!! warning
+   mailcow is not responsible for any data loss, hardware damage or broken keyboards.
+This guide comes without any warranty.
+Make backups before starting, 'coze: **No backup no pity!**

 ## Introduction

 This guide aims to install and configure [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) with [docker-mailman](https://github.com/maxking/docker-mailman) and to provide some useful scripts.
-An essential condition is, to preserve *Mailcow* and *Mailman* in their own installations for independent updates.
+An essential condition is, to preserve *mailcow* and *Mailman* in their own installations for independent updates.

 There are some guides and projects on the internet, but they are not up to date and/or incomplete in documentation or configuration.
 This guide is based on the work of:

 - [mailcow-mailman3-dockerized](https://github.com/Shadowghost/mailcow-mailman3-dockerized) by [Shadowghost](https://github.com/Shadowghost)
 - [mailman-mailcow-integration](https://gitbucket.pgollor.de/docker/mailman-mailcow-integration)

 After finishing this guide, [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) and [docker-mailman](https://github.com/maxking/docker-mailman) will run and *Apache* as a reverse proxy will serve the web frontends.

 The operating system used is an *Ubuntu 20.04 LTS*.

-## Disclaimer

-I'm not responsible for any data loss, hardware damage or broken keyboards.
-This guide comes without any warranty.
-Make backups before starting, 'coze: **No backup no pity!**

 ## Installation

-This guide ist based on different steps:
+This guide is based on different steps:

 1. DNS setup
 1. Install *Apache* as a reverse proxy
-1. Obtain ssl certificates with *Let's Encrypt*
+1. Obtain SSL certificates with *Let's Encrypt*
-1. Install *Mailcow* with *Mailman* integration
+1. Install *mailcow* with *Mailman* integration
 1. Install *Mailman*
 1. 🏃 Run

 ### DNS setup

-Most of the configuration ist covered by *Mailcow*s [DNS setup](https://mailcow.github.io/mailcow-dockerized-docs/prerequisite-dns/).
+Most of the configuration is covered by *mailcow*s [DNS setup](https://mailcow.github.io/mailcow-dockerized-docs/prerequisite-dns/).
 After finishing this setup add another subdomain for *Mailman*, e.g. `lists.example.org` that points to the same server:

 ```
 # Name    Type       Value